ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/monitoring-pci-instances-prometheus/guide.en-gb.md

 ---
-title: Collect metrics from PCI instances with Prometheus on an OVHcloud Managed Kubernetes Service
+title: Collect metrics from Public Cloud instances with Prometheus on an OVHcloud Managed Kubernetes Service
-excerpt: 'Find out how to collect metrics from VPS, PCI instances or baremetal servers with Prometheus on an OVHcloud Managed Kubernetes Service'
+excerpt: 'Find out how to collect metrics from VPS, Public Cloud instances or baremetal servers with Prometheus on an OVHcloud Managed Kubernetes Service'
-updated: 2024-07-05
+updated: 2024-07-08
 ---

 ## Objective